idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - LinkedIn Articles
   - Always help recruiting
   - Connect to warm candidates
-  - Go grab coffee with them.
+  - Go grab coffee with them
   - Mentorship of folks, volunteer for mentorship
   - Intern Talk
 - Mid Funnel
   - Post interview - magic trick, after interview lets make time to chat
   - Push to get interviews done ASAP
   - Push to get results to candidate ASAP
-  - Walk out of interview connect on linked in and chat with them.
+  - Walk out of interview connect on linked in and chat with them
 - Bottom of the Funnel
-  - Focus on the needs of the candidate, then talk about how job can solve their needs.
+  - Focus on the needs of the candidate, then talk about how job can solve their needs
   - Beer/Coffee/Call
-  - Share artifacts, and evidence of my teams operations.
+  - Share artifacts, and evidence of my teams operations
-  - Invite them to talk with the team I support.
+  - Invite them to talk with the team I support
-  - Invite them to have lunch with the team.
+  - Invite them to have lunch with the team
   - Help them build and evaluate their [dream job, and job switching decision making matrix](/job).

 ### What about structured vs free form interview loops